Ahmed9190/whatsapp-email-automation/README.md

+<a name="readme-top"></a>
 <br />

 <div align="center">
   <h3 align="center">Whatsapp and email automation</h3>

   <p align="center">
-    An awesome script that automate sending messages and files over smtp protocol or whatsapp
+    A script that automate sending messages and files over smtp protocol or whatsapp
   </p>
 </div>